 This is the rating that should be given the majority of the time.
 If someone is performing at expectations, that means:

 - Goals are appropriate for the skill level

 - The employee is meeting their objectives and commitments week over week

 - Work is being done at a satisfactory level

 If an employee is performing Above expectations they are:

-Unfortunately, there will be times when we aren't performing our best and will be rated Below expectations.
+Unfortunately, there will be times when we are not performing our best and will be rated Below expectations.
 Behaviors indicating a Below expectations rating are:

 If your rating as a manager is consistently misaligned with your employees, work with them to close the gaps.
 Here are a few of our suggestions.

 Manage expectations by adjusting goals to a more realistic level if needed.
 Goals can always be modified if the original is too aggressive.
 Consistent negative feedback can sometimes have the opposite effect and employees might lose motivation if they can never meet their manager's expectations.
-Some may adopt the mentality "Well, since I'll never be able to meet expectations and I'm just going to get negative feedback every week, why bother trying?".
+Some may adopt the mentality "Well, since I will never be able to meet expectations and I am just going to get negative feedback every week, why bother trying?".
 To avoid the risk of losing team members, talk with your employees to adjust the goal and set a plan to help them achieve it.